April 26, 2022

 We agree that we will not use or process any of Your Personal Data for any purpose other than the purpose set forth in the Agreement, except to respond to specifically document requests from you regarding Your Personal Data.
 In no event will we process, use, or transfer any of Your Personal Data for our own purposes or for the purposes of any third party.
 In addition, we will delete all Your Personal Data from our systems thirty (30) days after termination of the Agreement, except as may be required by applicable law.

-1.3 Standard Contractual Clauses, Privacy Shield, and International Transfers of Data
+1.3 Standard Contractual Clauses and International Transfers of Data

 To the extent your transfer of Your Personal Data to us involves a transfer out of the EU, we agree to comply with the Standard Contractual Clauses attached hereto as Exhibit A.

-We agree that we will not process or transfer any of Your Personal Data originating from the European Economic Area in any country or territory that has been determined to offer an inadequate level of data protection unless it has first obtained your consent or ensured that a valid transfer mechanism similar to the Privacy Shield is in place with respect to such country or territory.
+We agree that we will not process or transfer any of Your Personal Data originating from the European Economic Area in any country or territory that has been determined to offer an inadequate level of data protection unless it has first obtained your consent or ensured that a valid transfer mechanism is in place with respect to such country or territory.

 1.4 Processing Confidentiality and Agreements by Agents